batusalcan/MyLibrary/README.md

 ## 🙏 Acknowledgments

-Special thanks to our instructor **Asst.
-Prof. Dr. Deniz Özsoyeller** for her guidance on system analysis standards.
+Special thanks to our instructor **Dr. Deniz Özsoyeller** for her guidance on system analysis standards.